 - Adapting and advocating for statistical methods that consider effect size and equivalence testing11.

-- Adapting ideas from domain-driven design, coming from software architecture as a means to ensure cross-role communication (could also work well with user story mapping)
+- Adapting ideas from domain-driven design, coming from software architecture as means to ensure cross-role communication (could also work well with user story mapping)

 - Developing qualitative research away from often decontextualized interviews to learning about practices or learning these yourself (which is what contextual design tried to do, but its focus on large teams made it unwieldy for many UX designers and researchers)